Fuuulkrum7/SpendYourMoney/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'TinkoffUser'@'localhost';
 ```

-Open project folder in terminal and execute this to install necessary modules and run the script
+Open project folder in terminal and execute this to install necessary modules

 ```commandline
 pip install -r requirements.txt